On The Robustness of Price-Anticipating Kelly Mechanism: Introduction

-In this paper, we model the timeline competition as a non-cooperative game where the players consist of a finite number of \emph{benign} agents and one \emph{malicious} agent.
-The strategy of a player is his rate to post messages to the timeline.
-To capture the visibility of an agent, we build three practical metrics, mean number of messages, fraction of visible time and fraction of viewers.
-Interestingly, these different metrics are found to be functions of the ratio that an agent's sending rate is divided by the aggregate rate of all the agents.
-This rate proportional sharing rule bears the similar form as the \emph{Tullock} or \emph{Lottery} contest in economic literature and the \emph{Kelly} mechanism in communication networks \cite{johari}.
-All the agents make payments to the OSN in proportion to their sending rates.
-The advent of targeted advertising breeds a new threat to OSNs.
-A benign agent only expects to acquire more publicity to their products or services, considering the cost of sending messages.
-While the malicious agent is usually an established brand or organization.
-His utility is not hailing from his visibility on the timeline, but from the utility losses of all the benign agents.
-The hostility of the malicious agent is captured by his \emph{willingness to pay} or \emph{willingness factor}.
-The willingness factor refers to a scalar that the malicious agent wishes to use unit cost to trade for the loss of aggregate utility of the benign agents.
-Hence, his objective is to minimize the total utility of benign agents minus the payment to the OSN.
+In this paper, we model the competition of users as a non-cooperative game where the players consist of a finite number of benign users and one misbehaving user.
+The strategy of a player is his bid submitted to the network operator.
+The utility of a benign user is his satisfaction on the allocated resources, and the net utility is defined as his utility minus the bid paid to the network operator.
+While the satisfaction of the misbehaving user is not determined by the resourced allocated by him, but the losses that the benign users suffer from the misbehaviors.
+Similar to \cite{Vulimiri}, the hostility of the misbehaving user is captured by his \emph{willingness to pay} or \emph{willingness factor}.
+The willingness factor refers to a scalar that the misbehaving user wishes to use a unit cost or payment to trade for the loss of aggregate utility of the benign users.
+Hence, his objective is to maximize the utility loss of the benign users minus his payment to the network operator.